 These factors (especially housing) appear to have created a fertile environment for the Liberals.
 The Liberal strength grew slowly with seven elected members from 1978-82 and 19 (out of a possible 50) from 1982-86.

 And then, in 1986, the Liberals took control of the Borough, with a one vote majority.
 Their manifesto “Power to the Hamlets” proposed a radical new form of decentralised local government.
 Seven Neighbourhoods were to be created: Bethnal Green, Bow, Globe Town, Isle of Dogs, Poplar, Stepney and Wapping.
 Each would be run by an autonomous local committee.
 Each would be given its own Chief Executive and almost all services, and a number of “back office” functions would be devolved down to Neighbourhood level.
+The change was immediate and by the end of July 1986 (following the May election) many of the structures required to give effect to the Neighbourhoods plan were in place.

 “An elderly resident living at one end of Salmon Lane in Poplar requiring the support of a relative that lives at the other end of Salmon Lane in Stepney would be unable to move under the old [Neighbourhood] system.”